device42/device42-docs/docs/getstarted/tutorials/tutorial-navigating-the-device42-user-interface.md

 ## Dashboard View

 On the home page of the Main Appliance, you'll see your dashboard below the notification summary.
-The dashboard provides summary information and statistics of the items added or discovered by Device42.
+The dashboard provides summary information and statistics for items added or discovered by Device42.
 Select a dashboard option that displays the most useful information for you from the dropdown menu.

 <ThemedImage
     alt="Select dashboard"